armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 ## {{% heading "nextSteps" %}}

 * {{< linkWithTitle "scale-agent/troubleshooting/_index.md" >}} page if you run into issues.
 * Learn how to {{< linkWithTitle "scale-agent/tasks/agent-monitoring.md" >}}.
-Agent CPU usage is low, but the amount of memory depends on the size of the cluster the Agent is monitoring.
+Agent CPU usage is low, but the amount of memory depends on the size of the cluster the Armory Agent is monitoring.
 The gRPC buffer consumes about 4MB of memory.
 * {{< linkWithTitle "scale-agent/tasks/agent-mtls.md" >}}
 * Read about {{< linkWithTitle "scale-agent/concepts/agent-permissions.md" >}}
 </br>